Gillgren/Branch_Model/README.md

 # Branch_Model
 The Branch Model is an interpretable machine learning model.
 This means that it can transparently reveal what it has learned about the relationship between the input parameters and the output parameter.
-The example in this repository demonstrates how the methodology works.
+The example in this repository demonstrates the methodology.

 # Scenario
 Assume that we have a variable of interest y, and we want to investigate how it depends on three input parameters A, x and B. Here, the true underlying function is: